 How Does It Work?

 rESWT uses a pneumatic generator to physically deliver a shockwave through the skin, into the body.
-Think of it like a tiny pneumatic jackhammer striking the skin to create a shockwave.
-The high-energy acoustic waves are transmitted through the surface of the skin and spread radially (spherically) into the body.
-Next, the body responds with increased metabolic activity surrounding the area of the pain which stimulates and accelerates the healing process.(2)
+Think of it like a tiny jackhammer striking the skin to create a shockwave.
+The high-energy impact waves are transmitted through the surface of the skin and spread radially (spherically) into the body.
+To start, the treatment relieves pain by producing an analgesic effect, over several treatments an inflammatory response begins & the body responds with increased metabolic activity surrounding the area of the pain which stimulates and accelerates the healing process.(2)

 Benefits of rESWT

 - Fast, safe and effective

 - No incision; no risk for infection at the treatment site; no scarring